hjy22/texera_dataset/docs/README.md

 ### Output

-All the attributes from input port will be passed to output port.
+All attributes from the input port will be transmitted to the output port.
-The user has to choose a metric from the input datasets and we will choose the optimal model by which the prediction performs better.
-The performance will be evaluated by the metric the user chooses from the input schema.
+The user selects a metric from the input datasets, and optimal models are chosen based on which prediction yields superior performance.
+Evaluation of performance is conducted using the metric selected by the user from the input schema.
+The output will consist of the filtered result based on the minimum or maximum value among the chosen metric.